Tengwar Feanor

 Browser Compatability

 Tengwar Transcriber works best in Chrome, Opera or Firefox.
 Safari, Edge, and Internet Explorer do not support all features.
-If you use another browser that is not listed, please let me know how it works on the Feedback page.

 About Elvish